stringfestdata/olt-python-for-excel-users/README.md

-# First Steps with Python for Spreadsheet Users
+# Python for Excel Users: First Steps

 Spreadsheets are the tool of choice for data analysis and reporting among a majority of business professionals, who are well-acquainted with common data processes like sorting, filtering, and aggregation.